OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 After starting Passionfruit you can select the app that is in scope for testing.
 There are various functions available, of which one is called "Files".
 When selecting it, you will get a listing of the directories of the app sandbox.

-When navigating through the directories and selecting a file a TextViewer pop-up will show up, that illustrates the data either as hex or text.
-When closing this pop-up you have various options available for the file, which include:
+When navigating through the directories and selecting a file, a TextViewer pop-up will show up that illustrates the data either as hex or text.
+When closing this pop-up you have various options available for the file, including:

 - Text viewer
 - SQLite viewer